Domain-Generalizable Multiple-Domain Clustering: Method

 \section{Method}

-\paragraph{High-level overview} Our method consists of two phases; in the first, a feature extraction model $f_1$ is trained in a self-supervised fashion on data from multiple source domains.
-This phase bridges the gap between different domains by extracting semantically related features $u_i \in \mathbb{R}^e$, where $e$ is the embedding dimension.
-The second phase focuses on training a clustering head $f_2$ while the weights of $f_1$ are frozen.
-Then our cluster predictions are based on $f=f_2\circ f_1$.
+Our approach involves two phases.
+In the first phase, we train a feature extraction model, denoted as $f_e$, in a self-supervised manner on data from various source domains.
+This phase helps to bridge the gap between different domains by extracting semantically related features $u_i \in \mathbb{R}^e$, where $e$ represents the embedding dimension.
+In the second phase, we focus on training a clustering head, denoted as $f_c$, while the weights of the feature extraction model $f_e$ are kept frozen.
+Our cluster predictions are then based on the composition of $f_e$ and $f_c$, denoted as $f=f_c\circ f_e$.

-We leverage a basic common domain (BCD) to mitigate the gap between several domains.
-The BCD is designed to maintain the sample's content while removing domain-related information.
-Conceptually, a sketch-like domain can be considered a suitable BCD for image data with varying color and texture domains.
-Transforming an image to a sketch domain keeps high-level features such as object identity while decreasing the bias that features such as colors and image style can induce.
+The feature extraction process has several pre-training stages that aim to learn features that capture semantic information from each image while suppressing the style content.
+In order to train a cluster predictor that is invariant to the domain, we suggest the following components: data augmentation for training the clustering head, generating reliable pseudo-labels, using a clustering head training loss, smoothing based on predictions, and using multiple clustering heads.
+A detailed explanation of each of these steps can be found in the following subsections.